PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/proteins_in_clusters.gap_0.heatmap.png">
 </p>

 Heatmap dimensions (default: 10 x 10) can be modified with the `--hheight` and `--hwidth` command line switches.
-The color palette (default: winter_r) can be modified with the `--hmpalette` command line switch (see this [URL](https://github.com/PombertLab/SYNY/blob/main/Images/python_color_palettes.png) for a list of available seaborn color palettes).
+The color palette (default: winter_r) can be modified with the `--hmpalette` command line switch (see this [URL](https://github.com/PombertLab/SYNY/blob/main/Images/python_color_palettes.png) for a list of color palettes).
+Color palettes available on the operating system can be listed and/or plotted with [check_mp_colors.py](https://github.com/PombertLab/SYNY/blob/main/Utils/check_mp_colors.py).

 #### Circos plots